This will be a bit of a rant-sorry.

 It’s kinda simple – when I’m working, I need to make things that I don’t like – prioritize things that I don’t agree, work on really simple or really complex things that will give my job the maximum ROI, and even use technologies that I don’t agree are the best possible for my job, just because I was told to use then.
 Most of all, I have deadlines, I can’t always write the better code I think of, because of deadlines, I need to work a certain number of hours every month, and lots of other restrictions that I simply don’t have if I’m “just having fun”.
 Okay, most companies that I work relax some of these restrictions, but they do exist.
 In a personal project, for example, I can decide that some awfully complicated feature that I don’t want to write right now can wait (probably, this is the exact reason of why most of my personal projects simply don’t progress at all); also, I can stop working in my project anytime I want, change technologies all the time, etc…

 Also, some companies ask me to “be an owner”, with beautiful words like “this product is also yours”, and such thing.
-Sorry, but I’m not an owner – I don’t own the company, I can’t decide it’s path, and it’s product will be forever property of my company – I can’t even share parts of code with other people.
+Sorry, but I’m not an owner – I don’t own the company, I can’t decide its path, and its product will be forever property of my company – I can’t even share parts of code with other people.
 And it’s ok for me – you (the company) need someone to make your product fast, beautiful, responsible, maintainable; I am here to make this a reality.
 I’ll work the best I could to make this a possibility – and yes, this means studying new subjects/technologies/ideas, evolving my knowledge, teach people, even do things that I don’t want or don’t know yet how to do; even do things that I don’t want to do, like configuring servers, preparing dev-ops scripts, inventing new ways of doing scripts, awful meetings to convince people that we need to fix bugs in code before our customer notices then…

-But work the best I could means that I will not work when I’m sick, when my wife is sick, when it’s a holiday, when I’m traveling, when I’m sleeping… probably I would do these things if I was the company’s owner, or if it was my product.
+But work the best I could means that I will not work when I’m sick, when my wife is sick, on holidays, when I’m traveling, when I’m sleeping… probably I would do these things if I was the company’s owner, or if it was my product.
 Also, I’ll not work “better” if I think the product is mine – probably the opposite (as I have no emotional attachment with the product, nor the product’s success will bring me more or less money, I can probably pinpoint that we have a problem with the “fast-paced deliveries” right now, creating a lot of entropy and bugs that will blow up sometime later, something I probably wouldn’t think if I was trying to deliver fast to bring more clients to my company or to please my backers/investors/stakeholders).
 So, thinking that what I am doing is “just a job” will not degrade my performance, nor will make me work lazily or worse – and I know this is not true for most developers in Brazil.
 I’m sorry for that, but I think that people that don’t values his work should find another job, or area.

 Probably this is the root of the problem: because most people don’t value their own jobs, the industry needs to find a way, with new words and new descriptions, to hire one who compromises with their work, not just “a person who works here”.
 So, we re-invent the meaning of job because the old meaning has became corrupt.